 Lightweight is usually better, but not always

-There are cases where the low weight of a running shoe is the result of using superior midsole and upper materials.
-In Nike context, the Vaporfly Next% 2 is such a product.
+At higher price tiers, a featherlight running shoe is a result of using a superior midsole with an upper to match.
+In Nike’s context, the Vaporfly 3 is such a product.

-However, at lower price bands, an ultra-lightweight running shoe is often sacrificing structural integrity.
-The New Balance Fuelcell Rebel V2 is a good example; it’s an extremely comfortable and lightweight running shoe with durability concerns.
+However, at lower price bands, an ultra-lightweight running shoe is often lacking in structural integrity.

 A long time ago, Nike even sold a lightweight marathon racer that was aptly named the ‘Mayfly’.
 It was designed just to last a few training sessions plus a marathon, and then self-destruct.